i Prioritisation and resource allocation of the enforcement authorities

 - the strategic importance of that case, notably in view of the economic sectors considered as having priority;

-- risks: the BCA is less inclined to invest resources in the investigation of a possible infringement if there is an important risk that such an investigation cannot succeed; and
+- risks: the BCA is less inclined to invest resources in the investigation of a possible infringement if there is an significant risk that the investigation cannot succeed; and,

-- resources: the BCA also takes into consideration the amount of resources necessary to start the investigation.
+- resources: the BCA also takes into consideration the amount of resources necessary to start the investigation.5

 After having indicated that it will investigate every serious infringement of competition law, the BCA nevertheless specified in that document that it would focus its actions on the following economic sectors, considered as having priority: